Interim Heritage Orders protect items (places and objects) potentially of heritage significance that are under immediate threat.

 The order provides up to a 12-month period where the item cannot be harmed while an in-depth heritage assessment is carried out for listing on an appropriate register.

-Interim heritage orders are made by the Minister on the recommendation of the Heritage Council, or by local council's under delegation.
+Interim Heritage Orders are made by the Minister responsible for administering the Heritage Act 1977 on recommendation of the Heritage Council, or by local councils under delegation.

 In most cases, a response from local council will be most appropriate.
 Please contact your local council Heritage Advisor or Strategic Planner for advice before petitioning the Heritage Council.